 Both locals and travelers agree that this is one of the best places for breakfast in Rethymnon.
 And I agree.

-Their coffee is also really good and it is included in the price of any breakfast option you choose… and as their name suggests, you can also come here for lunch, brunch, afternoon coffee, or dinner.
+Their coffee is also really good and is included in the price of any breakfast option you choose… and as their name suggests, you can also come here for lunch, brunch, afternoon coffee, or dinner.
 Don’t miss it!

 Le Jardin